There are a few steps to opening a forex trading account in South Africa and in this post I’ll explain step-by-step what you need to do.

 Its more convenient to have a broker that’s resident in South Africa, you can make a local EFT into their bank account and receive EFTs when you withdraw.

-Most of the international brokers also allow you to fund your account with Skrill, Paypal or some of the other online payment processors, mostly through a credit card.
+Most of the international brokers also allow you to fund your account with Skrill, Paypal or some of the other online payment processors.

 Optional Step Five: Get Training